pipe2705/WeekendReps/README.md

 ### E. Mix It Up

+>Note: You don't really need `.splice()` for these.
+You _could_ use it, but there are simpler array methods that are more appropriate.

 Given the following array: `const myArray = [5, 10, 500, 20]`

 1. Add the string `"Egon"` to the end of the array.
 Add another string of your choice to the end of the array.